Skip to main content

 groups of people sitting on grass at park, London skylines in background

-“It’s concerning to see the rising number of people being diagnosed with melanoma skin cancer across the UK,” says Michelle Mitchell, Cancer Research UK’s chief executive.
+“It’s concerning to see the rising number of people being diagnosed with melanoma skin cancer across the UK,” said Michelle Mitchell, Cancer Research UK’s chief executive.
 “The fact that most of these cases are preventable underlines the importance of people taking sun safety seriously.”

 Shade, protect, repeat